 During the initial meeting with your surgeon, he will explain in detail the different options available to you and the benefits of collagenase clostridium histolyticum injections.
 The treatment is non-invasive, simple and effective.

 Although there is no cure, the available treatments relieve symptoms by relaxing the finger contracture.
 The disease is chronic and progresses slowly.
 Revision surgery or additional collagenase clostridium histolyticum injections in the same finger or hand can be expected for patients with a more rapid or aggressive form of the disease.
 Additional collagenase clostridium histolyticum treatments pose fewer risks than surgery.

-A vial of Xiaflex is currently offered in Canada at a price of approximately $1,500.
+Xiaflex is currently offered in Canada with a prescription only.
+Xiaflex is payable directly by the patient at the pharmacy for approximately $1,550/vial .
 The cost of a Xiaflex treatment administered by your hand surgeon is covered by the RAMQ.

 The Xiaflex manufacturer recommends a finger extension splint after finger manipulation.
 The splint is usually worn at night for several months following the Xiaflex treatment.

 Consultation with an occupational therapist specialized in hand therapy in a private clinic is not covered by the RAMQ public plan.
 We offer consultation services with a hand therapist and provide patients with custom splints after they have undergone collagenase clostridium histolyticum treatments at the Laval clinic.